-In his first year as the men's coach the team went 11-15, but lost 12 games by less than ten points including a 1 point loss on the road at #7 ranked Campbellsville, a 7 point overtime loss on the road to the eventual national runner-up Georgetown College,and a 1 point loss on the road against a ranked University of the Cumberlands team.
+In his first year as the men's coach the team went 11-15, but lost 12 games by less than ten points including a 1 point loss on the road at No. 7 ranked Campbellsville, a seven-point overtime loss on the road to the eventual national champion Georgetown College, and a one point loss on the road against a ranked University of the Cumberlands team.

 He has been a part of eight of Cumberland’s 11 NAIA National Tournament appearances in school history between the men's and women's programs, including all three for the men and five of the eight for the women.
 He compiled a 150-116 mark in nine seasons as head coach for the CU women with four trips over the final six years to the national tournament.

 Lewis led the program to one of the most successful years in school history in 2012-13, finishing 33-3 overall (school record for wins) and No. 4 in the final rankings.
 The Phoenix won the Mid-South Conference regular season and tournament titles and reached the NAIA Fab Four for the second time in program annals.

 He was voted Mid-South Conference and Women’s Basketball Coaches Association (WBCA) Russell Athletic/Region 5 Coach of the Year during the campaign.
 CU made its first appearance in the NAIA National Tournament since 2007.

 Cumberland was ranked in the Top 10 nationally from the first regular season poll of the year in December until the postseason, reaching as high as No. 5 in the country, then the highest ranking ever for the program.
 The Phoenix won their first regular season and conference tournament titles since 1998-99, also in the Mid-South Conference, and set the school record for victories, surpassing the previous mark of 27 held by the 1998-99 and 2006-07 squads.